florentianayuwono/DigitalIT/README.md

 ## Scope of Project
 DigitalIT is a web application that acts as personal business consultant for business owners.
 Users can enter their business particulars and there will be generated recommendation that they can choose to implement.
 As their business gradually grow, users can update their business data and DigitalIT will continue to generate strategies that they could follow.

-DigitalIT features are outlined in the following sections, organised by the following tags:
+DigitalIT features are outlined in the following sections, organized by the following tags:
 - **Proposed** - features for Minimum Viable Product (MVP) by Splashdown
 - **Current Progress** - elaboration on current progress of specific features
 - **Additional Features** - Add-on features to improve after MVP is completed